 Independent three-phase capacitor coupled voltage transformer (CCVT) and current transformers (CT) connections are required for protective relaying purposes at the point of interconnection.
 Accuracy class “0.3WXYZ,ZZ” CCVTs will be required for all power quality applications at the Dominion Energy Interconnection Switching Station.
 If the interconnected transmission element is longer than 1000 feet (short, medium, or long length transmission line), two CCVTs may be used within the zone of protection at Dominion Energy Interconnection Switching Station (1) and (2) shown in Figure 6.
 The additional CCVT at Dominion Energy Interconnection Switching Station (2) may be accuracy class “1.2RWXYZ,ZZ” for backup impedance protect

-Tranmission Elements Requirements
+Transmission Elements Requirements

-Protection of a transmission element is determined based on element type (ex.
-Bus, Line, Transformer).
-In many cases, distance is the determining factor for protection system applications.
 Protection systems classified as dual primary are required for all transmission elements connected to Dominion Energy’s transmission grid [2].
 Schemes will require two independent high speed, phase and ground fault protection systems designated system one and system two.
 Together these systems provide a redundant set of all normal primary and backup functions.

-Bus Protection

-Bus and line segments less than 1000 feet will be protected using dual high impedance bus differential relays.
-Fiber will be required between the interconnect station and generation station per data communications requirements in Section 7.2.
-At distances over 1000 feet (Figure 6) requirements of short transmission lines (Section 4.1) will be applied.

-Figure 5 Interconnection Zone of Protection Less Than 1000 Feet

 Short, Medium, and Long Transmission Line Protection

-All transmission lines and line segments greater than 1000 feet will be protected using dual line current differential relays as shown in Figure 6.
-In all cases, dedicated fiber will be required between both Dominion Energy Interconnection Switching Stations (1) and (2).
-An additional Dominion Energy owned control house, adhereing to Dominion Energy standards, will be required to house all associated protection and control equipment at Dominion Energy Interconnection Switching Station (2).
+All interconnections will be treated as a transmission line regardless of length and Figure 5 will be protected using dual line current differential relays as shown in .
+Addtionally, directionalized backup elements are required thus potential is needed at both terminals.
+In all cases, dedicated fiber will be required between the Dominion Energy Interconnection Switching Stations (1) and the Customer Switching Station (2).

-Figure 6: Short Interconnection Zone of Protection
+Figure 5: Interconnection Zone of Protection

-The faint dotted CCVT at Dominion Energy Interconnection Switching Station (2) would be required if the interconnecting customer wants back-up impedance relaying enabled on the Dominion Energy owned line differential relay.

 Breaker Failure and Reclosing Equipment

-Separate breaker failure and reclosing relays (Figure 7) will be installed on all transmission breakers (the customer-owned high-side generation step-up transformer (GSU) breaker will only require breaker failure).
+Separate breaker failure and reclosing relays (Figure 6) will be installed on all transmission breakers (the customer-owned high-side generation step-up transformer (GSU) breaker will only require breaker failure).
 All breaker failure relays will be required to send transfer trip to remote stations.
 A reclosing sync-check will be performed prior to the breaker closing for all time delayed reclosing attempts.

-Figure 7: Breaker Failure and Reclosing Relays
+Figure 6: Breaker Failure and Reclosing Relays

-Protective Relay Element Coordination
+Mandatory Protective Relay Element Coordination

 Per NERC Reliability Standard PRC-027, all protective relay elements subject to the standard must be analyzed by Dominion Energy System Protection Engineering prior to energization.
 The customer shall refer to the latest version of the standard to determine any protective element that must comply.
 The customer shall communicate all applicable protective relay settings and facility drawings to Dominion Energy in an electronic form at least forty-five (45) days prior to energization.
 The customer shall clearly identify any protective relay elements that can detect faults on the Dominion Energy transmission system.
 The customer’s failure to provide protective relay settings and facility drawings in a timely manner may result in delayed energization.